 I am external examiner for English Literature at Oxford University.

 I have broad interests in early modern culture and literature, including the works of Spenser, Shakespeare and Milton, but I specialise on the writers of the mid to late sixteenth century.
 I work across several fields: the history of ideas (and political thought), the history of reading, the history of rhetoric and the medical humanities.

 I am writing a new monograph, 'Shared Reading in the English Renaissance'.
-This book has two aims: first, to explore the evidence might use to recover this history of reading aloud; second, to explore how this history evidence affects the histories we tell about Renaissance books and their users and, indeed, how we read.
-Topics I am currently researching include the 'sound' of print; the role of the voice in humanist education; the lost faculty of rhetoric, pronuntiatio.
+This book has two aims: first, to explore the evidence we might use to recover the history of reading aloud; second, to explore how this evidence affects the histories we tell about Renaissance books and their readers/hearers and also how we might read and interpret Renaissance texts.
+Topics I am researching include: the 'sound' of print; the role of the voice in humanist education; the lost faculty of rhetoric, pronuntiatio; emotions and political reading; the relationship of prose to drama (especially for Thomas Nashe).
 This project is supported by a Leverhulme Trust Major Research Fellowship (2013-15).
-With Professor Richard Wistreich, Royal Northern College of Music, I am leading an AHRC-funded Research Network 'Voices and Books in Early Modern England, 1500-1800' (2014-2015).
+With Professor Richard Wistreich, Royal College of Music, London, I am leading an AHRC-funded Research Network 'Voices and Books in Early Modern England, 1500-1800' (2014-2015).